Filor Solicitors – who we are

 Since establishing Filor Solicitors in 2005 Chris has continued to act for both corporates and individuals providing employment law advice, as well as dealing with construction and commercial related disputes.

 He is both a qualified solicitor advocate and mediator.
 He also holds a MSc (Merit) in Construction Law and Dispute Resolution from King’s College University.

-He is a member of the Employment Lawyers Association, The Society of Construction Law, The Adjudication Society and The Pyramus & Thisbe Club.
+He is a member of the Employment Lawyers Association, The Society of Construction Law and The Adjudication Society.

 Peter qualified as a solicitor in 1986, having studied law at Oxford University and completed articles with a City firm, Herbert Oppenheimer, Nathan & Vandyk.